junosuarez/aoc2023/README.md

 adding that makes it work, and i can call (at long last) `Str\length`.
 Woo! now we're hackin'

 ok now to figure out how to iterate an array (`vec`) https://docs.hhvm.com/hack/arrays-and-collections/vec-keyset-and-dict

+...

+ok, after a little bit of fumbling through the std lib docs, i was able to get part one working, and i'm going to call it a night.